This webpage contains affiliate links. See more details here.

 Once you get there, it's easy to reach Florence by train - the fastest takes 50 minutes (prices range from €8 to €12).
 On weekdays, the first train leaving Pisa is at 4:15am.
 You can buy tickets at the train station or online through Trainline.

-If renting a car (see cheap Italian car hire deals), take the A11 highway from Pisa to Florence - the journey takes 1h 15 minutes.
+If renting a car from Florence Airport (see cheap car hire deals), take the A11 highway from Pisa to Florence - the journey takes 1h 15 minutes.
 A private car transfer from Pisa Airport to Florence will cost you around €180 per person.

 For an ideal stay in Florence, look no further than Casa di Chiara apartment.